fetchai/docs-archived/docs/oef/searching.md

 1. Agent Alice is a node connected to the OEF `001`.
 She wants to book a hotel room and sends a search request to the OEF.
 Exactly what a search looks like is up to the agent.
 In this case, a search should contain the rough location and other specifics.
 For example, a hotel room provider may advertise a schema containing `room availability`, `parking available`, `breakfast included`, etc.
 2. The OEF nodes communicate with each other to find suitable matching agents.
 Agent Bob looks ideal.
 OEF `001` returns a list of Agents, their IDs, the OEF node they're attached to, and how to reach it, i.e. an IP address or hostname and port number.
 3. Alice decides to talk to Bob.
 She connects to a shared OEF `078` with the host and port combination she received.
-At connection time, Alice supplies her ID and answers a verifiication challenge given by the OEF.
+At connection time, Alice supplies her ID and answers a verification challenge given by the OEF.
 4. Agent Alice verifies successfully and OEF `078` starts talking to Alice.
 5. Alice can now ask the OEF to send a message to Bob on her behalf.
 She uses the ID from the search results as the target and adds her message; in this case a suitable CFP (Call For Proposal) to initiate a conversation with Bob.
 6. The OEF sends Alice's message on to Bob along with any other messages Bob is currently receiving from other agents.